 Academy Parents Speakers

-January 27, 2015 - Milton Chen is the Executive Director of The George Lucas Educational Foundation.
+January 27, 2015 - Milton Chen is the Senior Fellow and Executive Director Emeritus of The George Lucas Educational Foundation.
 Dr. Chen has been a leading figure in educational media for more than 20 years.
 He will be on campus to discuss Educating the Whole Child: The Role of the Arts, Nature & Place-Based Learning.
 The George Lucas Educational Foundation works to gather and disseminate the most innovative models of K-12 teaching and learning in the Digital Age.
 Dr. Chen has also been a director of research at the Children’s Television Workshop in New York, and a director of research at Sesame Workshop where he worked on Sesame Street, The Electric Company, and 3-2-1 Contact.
 Dr. Chen has served as an assistant professor at the Harvard Graduate School of Education, and as a consultant to Children Now, Educational Development Center, The Foundation for Advancements in Science and Education, and Scholastic.
 Click here for more information and to RSVP!